axelvyrn/chrono-analysis/time_defn.md

 > **Time is the differentiating quality or energetic potential that allows events to be experienced or measured as distinct or simultaneous.**

 This means time is not merely *what the clock ticks*, but a field-like property or intrinsic condition that allows for the *relational classification* of events.
-This definition integrates both relativistic and quantum perspectives (although I know very little about them).
+This definition integrates both relativistic and quantum perspectives.

 ### Polished Scientific Form:
 > Time is the fundamental property that enables the distinction or coincidence of events in a given frame of reference, potentially arising from an underlying field or relational dynamic.